 The Bernard Shair Memorial Scholarship: This scholarship, established by family, friends, and colleagues of Dr. Shair through the Scranton Area Foundation, is presented annually to a graduating senior of The University of Scranton who has been enrolled in an accredited dental school.

-The Armond and Betty Strutin Scholarship: This scholarship, created out of the generosity and commitment to The University of Scranton of Armond and Betty Strutin, is distributed each year to deserving students identified and designated by the Purple Club.
+The Armond and Betty Strutin Scholarship: This scholarship, created out of the generosity and commitment of Armond and Betty Strutin to The University of Scranton, is distributed each year to deserving students.

 Biennial Scholarship